How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 For fluid flow opening and closing applications, the handwheel uses to move the compressor up and down.
 As the handwheel turns, the compressor pushes the diaphragm towards the bottom body of the valve and stops the flow or lifts it upward until the desired amount of fluid flows by the system.

-Construction materials of Diaphragm Valves
+Construction Materials of Diaphragm Valves

 Different types of materials are used for the construction of the diaphragm valves.
 The selection of material depends on the properties of the material, such as efficiency, operational frequency, pressure, and temperature.